SanclerZanella/good_samaritan_org/README.md

   All pages checked.
 All errors and warnings fixed.

-  * [W3C HTML Validator](https://validator.w3.org/) - In the first Check  some erros and warning were found, like:
+  * [W3C HTML Validator](https://validator.w3.org/) - Some erros and warning were found, like:
     * Duplicated Id;
     * Section lacks heading.
 Consider using h2-h6 elements to add identifying headings to all sections;
     * Bad value for attribute action on element form: Must be non-empty;